2017 Royal Enfield Himalayan BS4 (FI) has been introduced as replacement to the BS3 version of the motorbike.

 2017 Royal Enfield Himalayan gets a cleaner BSIV engine with fuel injection system.

-Royal Enfield will also introduce the ABS (Anti-lock Braking System) on the Himalayan at a later stage.
+The company is also planning to introduce the ABS (Anti-Lock Braking System) equipped Himalayan.
 Positioned below the company’s flagship model Continental GT, the Himalayan has been designed and developed from ground-up, and caters to an all-new segment in the Indian market.
 As of now, there is no direct rival of the Himalayan.
 In terms of pricing, though, it locks horns against the Mahindra Mojo and the KTM Duke 390.

-Intersted buyers can pre-book the BS4-compliant Himalayan at an intial sum of Rs 5,000.
-However, the company will begin delivering the motorcycle in the second week of the next month.
+Interested buyers can pre-book the BS4-compliant Himalayan at an initial sum of Rs 5,000.
+However, the company will begin delivering the motorcycle in the last week of August 2017.
+RE is currently rectifying issues related to clutch, gearbox and engine noise from the bike.

 |Ex-showroom, Delhi||Rs 1.60 lakh|